Inside the Factory Knowledge Graph

 The graph is not just an internal structure, it is something you can explore directly on the Brain page.
 Click any node and a panel shows its relationships in and out, each one clickable to recenter the view and reveal that node's connections in turn.

-It is genuinely useful, and frankly a pleasure to use.
-Tracing how you know someone, and through which intermediate contacts, takes seconds instead of an afternoon of digging.
+It is genuinely useful: tracing how you know someone, and through which intermediate contacts, takes seconds instead of an afternoon of digging.

 Why Structure Beats a Pile